Eurovision will now let fans in non-participating countries (like the U.S.) vote

 "By also involving juries of music professionals in deciding the final result, all the songs in the Grand Final can be assessed on the broadest possible criteria," Österdahl said.
 "We can also maintain the tradition of traveling around Europe and Australia to collect points and ensure a thrilling voting sequence with the winner only revealed at the very end of the show."

 Thirty-seven countries will compete in next year's contest, organizers say.
-Its semi-finals and grand final are set to take place in May 2023 in Liverpool, which placed second this year after Ukraine.
+Its semi-finals and grand final are set to take place in May 2023 in Liverpool, England.
+The United Kingdom placed second this year after Ukraine.

 While it is customary for the winning country to host the next contest, the EBU concluded earlier this year that Ukraine could not meet the "security and operational guarantees" required to put on the event due to its war with Russia (which organizers banned from competing after it invaded Ukraine in February).